- Home

 web\studio\ASC.Web.Studio\Masters\BaseTemplate.master - Set the output path in the project properties like this:

-<OutputPath>..\..\bin\</OutputPath>so that the builds were created at the
+<OutputPath>..\..\bin\</OutputPath>so that the builds are output to the

 web\studio\ASC.Web.Studio\binfolder. - The project can be built manually or using the builder.
-For the latter add the following lines to the
+For the latter, add the following lines to the

 build\msbuild\build.projfile:<ProjectToBuild Include="$(ASCDir)web\studio\ASC.Web.Studio\Products\Sample\ASC.Web.Sample.csproj"/>and run the